10 min read | May 26, 2023

 How Joe’s Blooms helps

-With Joe’s Blooms tools we are able to automatically search for key information about different habitats.
-We will be able to incorporate information on which habitats are considered irreplaceable.
-We will also be able to give LPAs the chance, via a new portal service, to ensure that local priorities and needs are brought into the user journey.
+We will also be able to give LPAs a chance, via our new portal service, to ensure that local priorities and needs are brought into the user journey.

 Conclusion